 You are participating in the Strategic Reading Challenge because you want all of this for yourself.
 Additionally, if you participate in the reading challenge as it’s outlined, you will read 60 books during the year.
 That means that you will have access to many potential ideas.
 What could you do with those ideas?
 How could your life change if your tried one or two?

 When people read books, I always recommend that they extract the five big ideas.
 For years and years, while I was reading, if something sounded like a great idea, I made note of it, and it became a great idea.
 A few months ago, it occurred to me that I was putting the cart before the horse.
 What I should have doing, was to wait until the end of the book, then when reviewing my notes, I would then pick out the five big ideas.
 Nearly a year later, once again, my thoughts on spotting ideas are evolving, and what I once classified as great ideas would no longer qualify.

-How to Spot Great Ideas
+How to Find Awesome Ideas

 I had no formula for picking the ideas.
 The process for me, was purely intuitive and instinctive, which bothered me.
 Since reading books to learn the key skills to write book summaries, I’ve read several books relating to idea generation.
 But what I wanted, was the ability to spot a great idea when I see it, not to necessarily generate one.
 So, what does a great idea look like?
 I often tend to make things more complex than they need to be.
 In the end, all I needed to do, was tweak my process.
 There is nothing wrong with using your instinct and intuition to decide what the big ideas are in a book that you read.